Web3Auth/web3auth-pnp-examples/other/xrpl-example/README.md

-# Web3Auth XRPL Integration Example
+# Web3Auth XRPL Example

-This example demonstrates how to integrate Web3Auth's Plug and Play Modal SDK with React for XRP Ledger (XRPL) integration.
-It provides a simple, production-ready starting point for adding Web3Auth authentication to your XRPL dApp.
+This example demonstrates how to integrate Web3Auth into a React application for the XRP Ledger (XRPL).

 ## Prerequisites
-- Node.js 14+
+- Node.js 20+
-- npm/yarn
+- npm
 - A Web3Auth Client ID (get one from [Web3Auth Dashboard](https://dashboard.web3auth.io))

 ## Quick Start